minzdat/FreeRTOS-Multitasking/README.md

 # FreeRTOS-Multitasking

 ## Introduction
 This project is a coursework exercise on FreeRTOS.
-We have created a system comprising multiple tasks to read data from sensors, display data on an LCD, control a buzzer, and an LED.
+The system comprises multiple tasks to read data from sensors, display data on an LCD, and control a buzzer and an LED.

 ## Project Tasks
 1. **Sensor Data Reading Task**: This task reads data from two sensors, DHT11 and HCSR-05, and stores it in a global variable.